 ABOUT OUR CLASSES

-First Steps Pistol and Shotgun Classes
+Rifle, Pistol and Shotgun Classes

 Each of these classes generally offered on a one-on-one basis, although couples, families and friends are welcome to sign up.
 The classes can be scheduled most weekdays and some Saturdays are available.
 Each class requires a minimum of 5 hours, but extra time is required if you have additional people.
 This class is one on one so we have the ability to customize the class to your firearm needs.
 Please let us know your specific needs and we will try our best to accommodate them.
 For example, if you desire is to shoot cowboy action, then we will focus on single action pistols.